Some terms in the Divorce Act changed on March 1, 2021

-- If your children have another guardian, or someone else shares custody of them with you, bring a letter from that person that says they give you permission to take the children out of Canada.
-The government of Canada website recommends that you use their consent letter.
+- If you share parenting of your children with someone else, bring a letter from that person that says they give you permission to take the children out of Canada.
+The Government of Canada website recommends you use their consent letter.

-- If your children don't have another guardian, bring legal documents that prove you don't need to ask anyone if you can travel with them on your own.
+- If you don't share parenting of your children with anyone else, bring legal documents that prove you don't need to ask anyone for permission to travel with them on your own.
 For example:

-- a death certificate (if the other parent is dead),
+- a death certificate (if the other guardian or person with a Divorce Act parenting order is dead),

-- a court order that shows you're the only guardian and can travel without asking anyone, or
+- a court order that shows you can travel with your child without asking anyone first, or

-- an agreement that says you're the only guardian and can travel without asking anyone.
+- an agreement that says you can travel with your child without asking anyone first.